By AFSC Human Mobility Team in Latin America and the Caribbean

 Affirm the right of migrants to seek asylum freely in the country they choose.
-The recent suspension of the “remain in Mexico” program (officially known as Migrant Protection Protocols) and termination of so-called “safe third country” agreements are critical steps.
-But the Biden administration has proposed a strategy for “collaborative management,” which might have a similar effect.
+Biden’s efforts to suspend MPP and terminate the so-called “safe third country” agreements are critical steps.
+But the administration has also proposed a strategy for “collaborative management,” which might have a similar effect.

 People should be able to seek legal protection in the country where they feel safe.
 The administration must guarantee that people seeking asylum and all immigrants can pursue their cases in both physical freedom and digital freedom in the U.S. That means NO detention by immigrant enforcement agencies and no ankle monitors.

-Reopen the U.S. border and allow migrants to safely seek legal protection in the U.S. Under the Trump administration, the Center for Disease Control (CDC) ignored the advice of public health experts in closing the southern border.
+Reopen the U.S. border and allow migrants to safely seek legal protection in the U.S. Under the Trump administration, the Center for Disease Control (CDC) ignored the advice of public health experts in closing the southern border under a federal policy known as Title 42.
+Despite challenges, the Biden administration must do all it can to end this inhumane policy.
 Reopening the border and processing asylum applications is a vital step in promoting the health and safety of migrants and border communities alike—in the pandemic and beyond.

 We hope you will stand with all migrants and communities throughout Latin America.
 Join us in calling on the U.S. to move away from militarized responses and toward policies that address root causes of migration and displacement while respecting the human right to migrate and seek asylum freely.